BrianM-85/Team-Rocket-Hackathon/README.md

-# Team-Rocket-Hackathon - A Bulma Theme
+# Team-Rocket-Hackathon - Project Triathlon - A Bulma Theme

 ## What this is

-This is a Bulma theme.
-It is a way for developers to quickly customize Bulma for their own needs.
-Bulma is great in that it uses very clearly defined variables and overrides to let devs change its look and feel.
+This project was created for MintBean's JavaScript Olympics Hackathon that ran for 72 hours starting on Friday 8/28/20.
+The challenge was to create a front-end-only KanBan board.
+LocalStorage is used to persist user data across sessions.

 ## How to use it

 `npm start` OR `yarn start` will run the server.
-You can use it to developer your theme.

 You're already set up with `src/_overrides.scss` and `src/_variables.scss` files.
 You don't need to do anything more to start theming.

-## How to use your theme in a new site

-### Option A - Just keep using this project (simple)

-Delete everything inside the `body` tag of `index.html` and start from scratch.

-### Option B - Copy/paste the theme over to your project (advanced)

-Simply copy the contents of `src` into your new project and `@import` the `src/bulma-theme.scss` file.

-To do this, you'll have to install Bulma and SCSS on your new project.

 ## About